Anjana (Cantabrian mythology): Description

+Association with forest trails, water, and gift-giving

 They are seen walking through the forest trails, resting on the banks of springs and on the margins of streams which then seem to come alive.
 They are able to talk with the water that flows from the sources and springs.
 They help injured animals and trees damaged by storms or Ojáncanu, lovers, people who lose their way in the forest, and the poor and suffering.
 Whenever they wander in villages, they leave gifts at the doors of helpful and kind people.
 When summoned for help they accept if the summoner is good of heart, but they also punish the wicked.

+Spring equinox

 Traditions state that at night during the spring equinox, they gather in the fells and dance until dawn holding hands and scattering roses.
 Anyone who manages to find a rose with purple, green, blue, or golden petals will be happy until the time of their death.

+Similar fairies in Cantabrian tradition

-Other Cantabrian-related fairies are the Hechiceras del Ebro (Enchantresses of the Ebro River), the Mozas del Agua (Water Lasses), the Viejuca de Vispieres (the Vispieres Little Old Woman), the Anjanas of Treceño, las Moras de Carmona (Moorish Maidens of Carmona) o las Ijanas del Valle de Aras (Ijanas of Aras Valley).
+Other Cantabrian-related fairies are the Hechiceras del Ebro (Enchantresses of the Ebro River), the Mozas del Agua (Water Lasses), the Viejuca de Vispieres (the Vispieres Little Old Woman), the Anjanas of Treceño, the Moras de Carmona (Moorish Maidens of Carmona) and the Ijanas del Valle de Aras (Ijanas of Aras Valley).